Skip to main content

 • Allocating a quiet study space at home

-• Testing your child on what they have learnt using the Core Knowledge Organiser
+• Testing their child on what they have learnt using the Core Knowledge Organiser

-• Asking your child what they have learnt
+• Asking their child what they have learnt

 • Setting targets together

-• Familiarising yourself with Sparx Maths, Seneca and Microsoft Assignments
+• Familiarising themselves with Sparx, Seneca and Microsoft Assignments

 • Visit the Parent Hub (Subjects) to access information and 'how-to' guides

-• Attending parent / carer sessions on how to support your child's independent learning.
+• Attending parent / carer sessions on how to support their child's independent learning.

 Rewards